pixee/codemodder-docs/docs/languages/java/write_codemod.md

 ## Step #1: Write the Semgrep to find the calls we want to change

-The first thing we need is some Semgrep to find all the invocations of `FileUtils#readLines()`.
+The first thing we need is a Semgrep query to find all the invocations of `FileUtils#readLines()`.
 The [Semgrep Playground](https://semgrep.dev/playground/new) is a great place to iterate on new Semgrep queries.
-They have [plenty of docs](https://semgrep.dev/docs/) that we won't try to re-create here, so let's hand-wave a bit here and show you the finished product:
+They have [plenty of docs](https://semgrep.dev/docs/) that we won't try to re-create here, so let's just show you the finished product:

 ```yaml
 rules: